RockefellerArchiveCenter/gdpr-report/index.md

 ## Regulation Overview

-The General Data Protection Regulation (GDPR) is the European Commission's data protection legislation that was passed by the EU in April 2016 and took effect in May 2018.
+The General Data Protection Regulation (GDPR)[^1] is the European Commission's data protection legislation that was passed by the EU in April 2016 and took effect in May 2018.
 It replaces, modernizes, and extends the reach of the 1995 Data Protection Directive (Directive 95/46/EC) in an effort to standardize data protection practices, and it applies to all organizations that process the personal data of people living in the EU whether or not that data is processed in the EU.
 The GDPR is large and complex, containing 99 Articles and 173 Recitals that articulate the responsibilities and requirements of data controllers and processors, require organizations to implement and facilitate seven data protection principles and eight privacy rights, and define the enforcement mechanism of the Regulation.

 As defined in the GDPR Article 4, **data processing** is any operation (manual or automated) performed on personal data including collection, organization, storage, alteration, retrieval, consultation, use, dissemination, restriction, or erasure. **Personal data** is defined broadly to include “any information relating to an identified or identifiable natural person (**‘data subject’**)” including name, id number, location, online id, or “one or more factors specific to physical, physiological, genetic, mental, economic, cultural or social identity.”